anonymous-panda-icml2021/cs-fairness/README.md

 # cs-fairness

 ## Setup
-From the main directory, run the following:
+The file `download.py` contains the Google drive link to our trained generative models and test images.
+To automate the setup process, from the main directory, run the following:
 ```
 git submodule update --init --recursive
 python3.6 -m venv env